 Last up for Hollywood Studios thrill rides is the Twilight Zone Tower of Terror.

 The Twilight Zone Tower of Terror is 13 floors of drops AND direction changes in pitch black with flashes of lightning.
 In my opinion, it’s the scariest ride in Disney World!

-Magic Kingdom thrill rides
+After Hollywood Studios, Check out the Magic Kingdom thrill rides